tryton/tryton/modules/marketing_email/doc/index.rst

 Two actions are available:

-- *Request Subscribe* which sends an e-mail to confirm the subscription to a list.
+- *Request Subscribe* which sends an email to confirm the subscription to a list.

-- *Request Unsubscribe* which sends an e-mail to confirm the unsubscription of an email address from the list.
+- *Request Unsubscribe* which sends an email to confirm the unsubscription of an email address from the list.

 Message
 *******

-It stores a message to send to all e-mails addresses on a list.
+It stores a message to send to all emails addresses on a list.
 A message is defined by:

     * From: the address from which the message is sent.
     * List: the list of addresses to send the message to.